 BTEC UCAS Grades are based on either Progress Review 3 or the externally accredited 6.1 qualification that students achieve in August of their first year.
 The Progress Review 3 report will only feature Current and UCAS Grades for BTEC subjects that do not complete an external qualification at the end of the 6.1 year.
 This Current Grade will be informed by completed units and/or other assessments.
 Reporting on completed 6.1 BTEC qualifications will take place via the portal on BTEC results day.
 As a result, BTEC courses completing an external qualification in the 6.1 year will publish UCAS Grades via the portal before teaching begins in September.
 When deciding whether to increase a UCAS Grade above performance at 6.1, subject teachers will use prior attainment at GCSE and unit performance data to inform their final judgement.
-If significant and evidenced academic progress has been achieved over the summer period, where appropriate, subject areas may further increase UCAS grades in the Autumn Term, but not after 05/10/20.
+If significant and evidenced academic progress has been achieved over the summer period, where appropriate, subject areas may further increase UCAS grades in the Autumn Term, but not approved after 11/10/22.

 The UCAS reference will refer to any one-year courses undertaken in the 6.2 year and provide an update in relation to a student’s recent level of progress.